mattermost/docs/source/administration/config-settings.rst

 AD/LDAP Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This button can be used to test the connection to the AD/LDAP server.
-If the test us successful, it shows a confirmation message and if there is a problem with the configuration settings it will show an error message.
+If the test is successful, it shows a confirmation message and if there is a problem with the configuration settings it will show an error message.

 AD/LDAP Synchronize Now
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^